MaxHalford/StSICMR-Inference/README.md

 ## Usage

+### Convert

+The algorithm requires a CSV file.
+Most of the time these are to be extracted from PSMC files.
+The ``convert.py``script can do this, as can be seen in the [Examples](#examples) section.
+You can use any CSV file, the first column will be considered as the time vector and the second one as the PSMC vector.

 ### Infer

-The main script is called ``infer`` and guesses the parameters for a given PSMC timeline.
+The main script is called ``infer.py`` and guesses the parameters for a given PSMC timeline.

 | Argument | Name        | Description                                                  | Default    |
 |----------|-------------|--------------------------------------------------------------|------------|